FNBUBBLES420-ORG/Assistive-AimGuide/Assistive-Aim-guide-Auto-Setup/readme.md

 ## ***This project is proprietary and all rights are reserved by the author.***
 ## ***Unauthorized copying, distribution, or modification of this project is strictly prohibited.***
 ## ***Unless You have written permission from the Developer or the FNBUBBLES420 ORG.***

+# Copyright Notice

+© 2024 Bubbles The Dev and FNBUBBLES420ORG.
+All rights reserved.

+This image, including its design, text, and visual elements, is protected under copyright law.
+Unauthorized use, reproduction, distribution, or modification without the express written permission of Bubbles The Dev and FNBUBBLES420ORG is prohibited.
+For licensing or usage inquiries, please contact [media@fnbubbles420.org](mailto:media@fnbubbles420.org).